-Plot 237 is located immediately southwest of Cloquet Lake in Lake County (Figure 5).
+Plot 237 is located southwest of Cloquet Lake in Lake County (Figure 5).
 The plot has mixed ownership; 65% SNF, 15% State, 15% Lake County, and the remaining 5% in private ownership.
 The plot is about half wetland and half upland habitat.
 The upland vegetation is dominated by the aspen/spruce-fir cover type.
 In addition, there are a few acres in stands typed as upland black spruce, jack pine and red pine.
 Many stands across all ownerships are typed as upland brush.
 Lowlands are dominated by black spruce, mixed swamp conifer, and lowland brush.
-The majority of timber on SNF land and about half the timber on State land is in age classes above 70 years of age.
+The majority of timber on SNF land and about half the timber on State land is in age classes >70 years of age.
 On Lake County land 35% of the timber is >70 years of age and 41% is between 20 and 30 years of age.

 There has been little recent timber harvest on the plot.
 Less than 5% of SNF land has been harvested in the last 20 years and an additional 25% of the SNF timber was cut 20-30 years ago.
 On State land, 8% of the forest has been harvested in the last 20 years, with an additional 19% cut or planted during the 1980s.
 Lake County has harvested 9% of their land in the last 20 years.
-The SNF has 1 current timber sale (Whyte Creek), which is due to be completed in early 2013.
+The SNF has 1 current timber sale (Whyte Creek), which is due to be completed in early 2014.
 This sale is even-aged management of upland aspen/spruce-fir (67 acres) and lowland black spruce (76 acres).
+Four stands were cut in February 2013 totaling 87 acres.
+Two stands are scheduled to be cut in winter 2014 totaling 29 acres.
 The planned Lillian Lake Sale has 250 acres of partial harvest thinning of aspen, red pine and white spruce to be offered for sale in 2013 and cut before 2015.
 The State has 1 current sale consisting of 63 acres of lowland black spruce being cut under even-aged management.
 Another 180 State acres of upland and lowland spruce on the western end of the plot will be evaluated for treatment in 2012, and most of that will be offered for sale within the next 3 years.
 Lake County plans to offer 20 acres for sale in the next 5 years.

-In 2013, 1 moose (corrected estimate = 2) was observed on plot 237, part of the Lillian Creek Project Area (Figure 6).
+In 2014, 13 moose (corrected estimate = 31) was observed on plot 237, part of the Lillian Creek Project Area (Figure 6).